 - Applicants’ monthly family income level must not exceed RM5,000 a month for Type A or low-cost housing, OR RM15,000 a month for Type B, C, and D properties, including affordable and low-cost housing (those below RM10,000/ month are prioritised).

-- Applicants and their spouses must live and work in Selangor.
+- Applicants or their spouses must live and work in Selangor.

 - Applicants must not own any property in Selangor (prioritised);